leafOfTree/vim-svelte-theme/README.md

         Plug 'leafOfTree/vim-svelte-theme'
         :PlugInstall

-- Or manually, clone this plugin, put `vim-svelte-theme/colors/svelte.vim` in `vimfiles/colors`
+- Or manually, clone this plugin, then put `vim-svelte-theme/colors/svelte.vim` in `vimfiles/colors`

 ## Usage